Developer Guide

 Proposed implementation

-, the column constraints should be removed.
+In the PersonListCard and ScheduleListCard, the column constraints should be removed.
 This will add a horizontal

 scroll bar in the event the information to be displayed is too long.